appscode/blog/content/post/webauthn-a-more-secure-way-of-authenticating-the-user/index.md

 ## Lets do some code

-Okay Hopefully you understand what webauthn .
-Now lets implement some of it.
+Okay Hopefully you understand what WebAuthn is, now let's implement some of it.

 ### Registration